Instructor: Adam Dingle

 10:00 - 12:00 on Mon Feb 11 in S11

 Write a program in Pascal as a semester project.
 Your program should accomplish something that is interesting, cool, or fun and can be 100-300 lines long, or longer if you like.
 Here are some project ideas.
 Please send me a 1-paragraph project proposal by Sunday, January 6.
-Send me a working version of your project by Sunday, February 1.
+Send me a first working version of your project by Sunday, February 3.
+In writing your project, please follow the guidelines for writing good code that we learned in this course.

 Regularly attend the lectures and tutorials and participate in class.